Vandivier/research-dissertation-case-for-alt-ed/README.md

-Unrelated to book: chicken egg problem with some credentials such as registered nurse, CPA, and other common certified financial planner etc.
+Unrelated to book: chicken egg problem with some credentials such as registered nurse, CPA, and other common certified financial planner etc. actually, related to book in case of 'government credentialism', see late chapter 4 (audible position 00:36:44); well, what he talks about is different that what i mean by like 'govt says you need a degree to do X, even in the private sector' eg licensed nursing; or are rns considered public? no i don't think so...when he compares salary he seems to be leaving off benefits like govt retirement and pension, sometimes student loan benefits...govt may also be a norms-maker even if it isn't the highest paying. what about private firms that serve government? private firms that serve government and private market? the last case seems to be profit-maximzing but also shows how govt rules can be norms-making for this type of business's operations

+more related he talks about licensing in chapter 4, audible position 00:20:00

 PMP, CSM, portfolio, internship or other experience